 - a community meeting constituted under section 27 of that Act; and

 - under Part 1 of the Local Government and Public Involvement in Health Act 2007; or

 - by the Charter Trustees Regulations 1996.

-While these are not public authorities for GDPR purposes, this does not affect their status as a public authority under any other legislation.
+While these are not public authorities for UK GDPR purposes, this does not affect their status as a public authority under any other legislation.